-CPET offers a variety of professional development programs for middle and high school teachers.
+CPET offers a variety of professional development programs for K12 teachers.
 If you would like to receive updates about all of our available professional development programs please consider joining our mailing list!

-Biomedical Explorations: Bench to Bedside focuses on translational research, from discovery-based research to clinical therapeutics.
-During the summer institute, teachers work with science and education researchers to develop lessons and laboratory exercises that convey the principles of translational research and drug development in the context of career choices.
+CATALySES: Emerging Pathogens focuses on infectious diseases and translational research, from discovery-based research to clinical therapeutics.
+During the two-week summer institute, teachers work with science and education researchers to develop lessons that convey the principles of biomedical research within the area of infectious disease and emerging pathogens.
 During the school year, research proposals, resources, formal presentations, review of classroom outcomes and incentives for ongoing professional development will provide continuing support and encouragement to incorporate scientific processes, real-world skills and enthusiasm for bioscience careers into schools in rural and economically disadvantaged settings.

 Explore Florida’s varied climates rooted in the unique history and culture of North Central Florida.
 Through hands-on lesson activities and field trips, we will compare archival and geological climate data, walk through the Austin Cary Forest, dive into Florida’s Poe Springs, explore Native American and ecological adaptations to sea level rise along the Gulf Coast, and enjoy locally-sourced meals.
 Along the way, educators will learn to use a variety of tools to help students understand and consider the need to adapt to a changing climate.
 These include systems thinking, science fiction, carbon measurement, ethical inquiry, ecosystem mapping, journalism, and oral history.
 Together, we will experience firsthand how teaching Florida’s climates affects the decisions we must make about our collective future.